muncus/muncus.github.io/content/_index.md

 # About section (optional section)

 # about:
-#   title: "About Me"
+  # title: "Bio"
   # sections:
-#     - heading: "Professional Background"
+  #   - heading: "Mission"
-#       content: "I'm a full-stack developer with 5+ years of experience building web applications.
-Specialized in JavaScript frameworks and cloud architecture."
+  #     content: "I want to make it easier for people to run reliable services on the internet."
-#     # - heading: "Current Focus"
+    # - heading: "Current Focus"
-#     #   content: "Currently working on open-source tools to improve developer productivity and accessibility in web development."
+    #   content: "Currently working on open-source tools to improve developer productivity and accessibility in web development."
-#     # - heading: "Personal Interests"
+    # - heading: "Personal Interests"
-#     #   content: "When not coding, I enjoy photography, hiking, and contributing to local tech communities through mentorship programs."
+    #   content: "When not coding, I enjoy photography, hiking, and contributing to local tech communities through mentorship programs."
 ---